CarletonComputerScienceSociety/friend-zoner/README.md

 # FriendZoner

-FriendZoner is a bot made for shuffling users in rooms for CCSS Speed Friending events.
-It needs to be fixed.
+FriendZoner is a bot made for shuffling users in rooms for CCSS Speed Friending events. *This has been fixed*

 ## run bot